-Benjamin Graham has been Chairman of the Board since his investment trust acquired and distributed a large block of the stock in 1948.
+Benjamin Graham has been Chairman of the Board since his Charman of the Board since his investment trust acquired and distributed a large block of the stock in 1948.
 Leo Goodwin, who has guided GEICO's growth since inception, is the able President.
 At the end of 1950, the 10 members of the Board of Directors owned approximately one - third of the outstanding stock. of the outstanding stock.